DocCLF/Storage_SAN_Tool/README.md

 <img width="680" height="106" alt="image" src="https://github.com/user-attachments/assets/2fbb75f3-088f-4564-aedd-403fd207674b" />

 Depending on your system settings, different messages may be displayed, so it may be necessary to take the following measures.

+Starting with version 1.3.x, it is necessary to unlock the DB files!

 Shown here in a PowerShell 5.1 session, but this can be adopted for PowerShell 7 with customized paths.
 Please note that this is an administrative session!